henry2004y/JuliaNotes/menu4.md

 There is also a new threading library [Polyester.jl](https://github.com/JuliaSIMD/Polyester.jl) which is more restrictive but offers less overhead.

 As of Julia 1.7,
-* the garbage collector is still single-threaded, which indicates that it would be better to create as few garbages as possible;
+* the garbage collector is still single-threaded, which indicates that it would be better to create as few garbages as possible (i.e. as few allocations as possible);
 * there is no task migration: whichever thread creates the task is in charge of executing it.
 This is one of the reasons currently Julia won't benefit from hyperthreading.

 ## Hybrid Parallelism